Safeguarding

 The Trust implemented the Female Genital Mutilation Information Sharing (FGM-IS) within Maternity Services on 1st April 2018 and in the Emergency Departments and Gynaecology Services in April 2019.
 This system delivers the capability to share information as to whether a girl (under 18) is at risk of Female Genital Mutilation (FGM).
 This supports frontline staff through the Trust to meet their local safeguarding responsibilities in preventing the girl from undergoing FGM.

-Staff within the BHURT Integrated Sexual Health and Reproductive Health Service Team utilise a Safeguarding Proforma for all children (0-18) years.
-This encompasses a serious of indicators of risk to alert practitioners to safeguarding concerns.
+Staff within the BHURT Integrated Sexual Health and HIV Service utilise a Safeguarding Proforma for all children (0-18) years which encompasses a serious of indicators of risk to alert practitioners to safeguarding concerns.

 Safeguarding Children Audits

-Results of the audits are presented Safeguarding Audit Group and exceptions are discussed quarterly at the Trust’s Safeguarding Operational Group and Safeguarding Strategic and Assurance Group.
+Results of the audits are presented Safeguarding Audit Group and exceptions are discussed quarterly at the Trust’s Safeguarding Operational Group and Safeguarding Strategic & Assurance Group.

 Assurance